apache/incubator-gluten/docs/Velox.md

 sudo apt install -y libiberty-dev libxml2-dev libkrb5-dev libgsasl7-dev libuuid1 uuid-dev
 ```

-Gluten HDFS support requires an extra enviorment variable "VELOX_HDFS" to indicate the Hdfs URI. e.g. VELOX_HDFS="host:port".
+Gluten HDFS support requires an extra environment variable "VELOX_HDFS" to indicate the Hdfs URI. e.g. VELOX_HDFS="host:port".
 If the env variable is missing, Gluten will try to connect with hdfs://localhost:9000

 This env should be exported in both Spark driver and worker.
 e.g., in Spark local mode: